jgmalcolm/jgmalcolm.github.io/_drafts/clerkships.md

 doesn't strangle you or get intimidated.
 An ophthalmoscope is handy on consult services where you're unlikely to have tools handy.

+Ditch Wikipedia for [UpToDate.com](//uptodate.com).
+This is the most well-organized resource I've found for efficient, practical, and comprehensive research on topics encountered in clinical medicine.

 ## Neurology